2394085m/level4-project/timelog.md

 ### 18 Nov 2021
 * *5 hour* Researching blender and attempting to get blender extension to work with audio feedback on custom model

+# Week 10

+### 24 Nov 2021
+* *6 hour* Spent time looking in to how to change shape keys using audio feedback in blender

+# Week 11

+### 01 Nov 2021
+* *7 hour* Spent even longer trying to get shape keys working as there is very little documentaiton
+*  *2 hour* Messed around with newfound knowledge on customising blender model for custom facial expressions